-\begin{theorem} Let $K$ be a quadratic imaginary field with ring of integers $\O_K$.
-Let $\m \subset \O_K$ be an ideal.
-Let $E$ be an elliptic curve over $\C$ with CM by $K$, and let $h: E \to E/\Aut(E)$ be a Weber function.
-Then the field is the ray class field of modulus $\m$. \end{theorem}
+\begin{theorem}[Theorem II.5.6 of \cite{SilvermanAdvanced}] Let $K$ be a quadratic imaginary field with ring of integers $\O_K$, let $\m \subset \O_K$ be an ideal, let $E$ be an elliptic curve with CM by $K$, and let $h: E \to E/\Aut(E)$ be a Weber function.
+Then the field is the ray class field of $K$ of modulus $\m$. \end{theorem}

 \begin{remark} The result of the above theorem can be stated in the following way.
 Start with a quadratic imaginary field $K$, a modulus $\m \subset \O_K$, and an elliptic curve $E$ with CM by $K$.
-In order to obtain the ray class field $K[\m]$, one must first adjoin the value $j(E)$ to $K$, followed by adjoining the $x$-coordinates (in most cases) of the $\m$-torsion points of $E$.
-Thus the analogy of roots of unity for $\Q$ are certain $j$-values and torsion points on elliptic curves for quadratic imaginary fields. \end{remark}
+In order to obtain the ray class field $K[\m]$, one must first adjoin $j(E)$ to $K$, followed by adjoining the $x$-coordinates (or the squares of $x$-coordinates for $K = \Q(\sqrt{-1})$, the cubes for $K = \Q(\sqrt{-3})$) of the $\m$-torsion points of $E$.
+Thus the analogy of roots of unity for $\Q$ are certain $j$-values and coordinates of elliptic curve torsion points for quadratic imaginary $K$. \end{remark}